AnishK05/EyeDentify-Retinal-Imaging-ML-Project/README.md

 Statistical analysis confirmed the reliability of the models, showing a statistically significant improvement (p=0.01) over traditional diagnostic methods.

-This project demonstrates the potential of combining low-cost hardware with ML/AI to make advanced healthcare diagnostics more accessible worldwide.
+By combining affordable hardware with optimized AI models, this work offers a promising solution to improve eye and brain disease diagnosis and care worldwide.

 Published 40-page research paper in the Social Science Research Network (SSRN): https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4438594